Google Assistant and Amazon Alexa clash at Mobile World Congress

 Twitter will live stream 1,500 hours of eSports, including original content

 When Google launched Home at I/O back in May, the software giant was clearly gunning for Amazon Echo.
 In 2017, however, it’s Amazon that’s begun elbowing in on Google’s territory.
-At CES, Huawei announced plans to launch Alexa on the US version of its Mate 9 handset,
+At CES, Huawei announced plans to launch Alexa on the US version of its Mate 9 handset.

 This week at Mobile World Congress, Motorola followed suit, inviting Amazon on stage to help unveil a partnership that will bring the company’s smart home assistant to its hardware moving forward, including, most notably, a Harman Kardon speaker Mod concept for the Moto Z that essentially transforms the phone into a portable Echo.